What's one of the first questions you're going to ask yourself when considering electrical training? It's most likely 'how much can I earn?'

 As a beginner in any career, you won’t go in at the top of a pay range straight away.
-However, retraining as an electrician means that you have a skill that can take you into a variety of positions, both employed and self-employed.
+However, retraining as an electrician means that you have skills to take you into various employed and self-employed positions.

 What Does The Training Involve?

-What Will I Be Trained To Do?
+What Am I Trained To Do?

 Training to become an installation electrician will include a variety of aspects of electrical work.
 Health and safety, installation and wiring, circuits and 18th Edition wiring regulations are just some of what you will learn.

 How Much Can I Earn?

 Your earning potential as an electrician will depend on your experience level and where you work.
 Newly qualified electricians working for an employer can expect to earn a starting salary of £19,000 - £22,000 per annum.